Butternut Box Information

 This above-average nutritional profile includes sizeable proportions of protein and fat, most of which is from animal-based sources, which is ideal.

-While the nutritional profile offered by most recipes is not quite as impressive as some other premium or luxury brands, it is suitable for the majority of dogs, including those that are more active and require substantial protein and fat proportions.
+While the nutritional profile offered by most recipes is not quite as impressive as some other premium or luxury brands, it is suitable for the majority of dogs, including those that are more active and requires substantial protein and fat proportions.

 You can see an example of a nutritional profile of a Butternut Box fresh dog food recipe below (Chow Down Chicken).